Little League Baseball: Little League World Series

 The best-known event on the Little League Baseball and Softball calendar is the annual Little League Baseball World Series, which is held every August in South Williamsport, Pennsylvania.
 Local and regional tournaments leading up to the World Series are held in the U.S. insular areas of Puerto Rico, the U.S. Virgin Islands, and the Northern Mariana Islands, and throughout the world.
 In 2003, for example, there were tournaments in Canada, Latin America (Mexico, Aruba, Curaçao, Panama, Peru, and Venezuela), Europe (Germany and Poland), and Asia (Japan, Philippines, South Korea, Taiwan).

 Little, Junior, Senior, and Big League baseball & softball World Series

-The Little League Baseball World Series is just one of nine World Series conducted by Little League International every year, each one held in a different location.
+The Little League Baseball World Series is one of nine World Series conducted by Little League International every year, each one held in a different location: